humanmade/altis-documentation/other-docs/guides/code-review/README.md

 ### What is looked for?

-Code review focusses on security, performance, and stability, by testing specifically for common vulnerabilities and problems, such as the OWASP Top Ten.
+Code review focuses on security, performance, and stability by testing for common vulnerabilities and problems, such as the OWASP Top Ten.

 This includes, but is not limited to: